-- 101. We understand that the SASB Standards have been through extensive and rigorous due process over a number of years, and recognise that they are high quality.
-However, in our view, this does not negate the need for them to be properly exposed to the IFRS Foundation's due process if they are to be considered a mandatory element of the final Standard. - 102.
+- 118. We recognise that the SASB standards have been through extensive and rigorous due process over a number of years and that they are of high quality.
+However, in our view, this does not negate the need for them to be properly exposed to the IFRS Foundation's due process if they are to be considered a mandatory element of the final standard. - 119.
 The previous due process was not conducted in the context of applying the industry-based requirements on an international basis, nor as part of the wider sustainability-related disclosure framework that the ISSB is seeking to establish.
-Therefore it should not be assumed that the previous formal proceedings regarding SASB Standards are sufficient for the purposes of an ISSB Standard. - 103.
-If the Board consider this consultation to serve as the ISSB's due process over the content of Appendix B, we would like to make clear that in our view, this is not adequate given the volume of material proposed and the consultation period given.
+Therefore, it should not be assumed that the previous formal proceedings regarding the SASB standards are sufficient for the purposes of an ISSB standard. - 120.
+If the Board consider this consultation to serve as the ISSB's due process over the content of Appendix B, we would like to make clear that in our view, this is not acceptable given the volume of material proposed and the consultation period provided.